hackpandemic/hackathon/README.md

+# HackPandemic - an antiCOVID online hackathon

 We organize an open, remote hackathon to mitigate the negative outcomes of the COVID-19 pandemic.
-Everyone is invited to join! (poniżej wersja po polsku)
+Everyone is invited to join!

+*poniżej wersja po polsku* / *Polish version below*

 ## Why & what?